A while ago, I was able to observe and film several different bee species ‘nectar robbing’.

 Foraging bees and other insects are attracted to flowers for food, in the form of nectar and pollen.
 Nectar is typically stored deep in the flower, so that any visiting insect may brush against the pollen on the anthers as they seek to gain access to it.
 In this way, pollen is carried on insects, enabling pollination to occur – this is referred to as ‘legitimate foraging’, and of course, both flower and bee benefit.

 However, sometimes the nectar is difficult to reach, especially for short-tongued bees.
-In this case, the bee may use their mandibles (jaws) to bite a hole at the base of the flower in order to get to the nectar.
-Because the anthers are bypassed and (the flower is not ‘rewarded’ by being pollinated), this is referred to as nectar robbing - or larceny.
-Sometimes, other insects (including bees) take advantage of the hole as the flower replenishes the nectar source, and this is called ‘secondary robbing’ (or secondary larceny).
+In this case, the bee may use its mandibles (jaws) to bite a hole at the base of the flower in order to get to the nectar.
+Because the anthers are bypassed and the flower is not ‘rewarded’ by being pollinated, this is referred to as nectar robbing - or larceny.
+Sometimes, other insects (including bees) take advantage of the same hole as the flower replenishes the nectar source, and this is called ‘secondary robbing’ (or secondary larceny).

 Above: Female Red mason bee – Osmia bicornis, nectar robbing comfrey

 Above: Bombus pratorum male, and female Osmia bicornis nectar robbing

 Above: Honey bee nectar robbing